DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 598: "This has been a successful no-art day!" -DeviCat (25-Feb-19)
 * 599: "Do not misgender your pigs, friends" -Cazzie_Bliss (28-Feb-19)
 * 600: "What about floof?
 I bought floof!
 I bought floof!" -DeviCat (02-Mar-19)
+* 601: "It's a marshmallow… a marshmallow with accessories and a face." -DeviCat (07-Mar-19)
+* 602: "It's okay, birdie, I will save you from Kotori's hair" -DeviCat (09-Mar-19)

 There may be quotes newer than these that have yet to be collected.